D-Backs’ Tomás back in big leagues for 1st time since 2017

 MIAMI (AP) — For the first time in two years, Yasmany Tomás is earning his big salary in the big leagues.

-The 28-year-old outfielder was brought back from the minor leagues by the Arizona Diamondbacks on Friday
+The 28-year-old outfielder was brought back from the minor leagues by the Arizona Diamondbacks on Friday and grounded out as a pinch hitter in a 3-2 loss to Miami.

 “The call came as a surprise, I was asleep at 6 in the morning,” Tomás said in Spanish.
 “My agent called me with the news that I was going to get called up to the major leagues again.
 I never lost hope.
 I always knew my destiny was to play in the major leagues.”